HomeLatest NewsGovTechBudget 2024 a boon for India’s startup ecosystem, says Dr. Omkar Rai

 According to him, by modernising these critical areas, the government is not only fostering innovation but also ensuring that startups play a key role in the country’s development.
 “The emphasis on digital public infrastructure presents vast opportunities for startups to spearhead modernisation in crucial sectors,” Dr. Rai said.

 Dr. Rai also lauded the Finance Minister’s move in the budget, especially around the critical issue of credit access for MSMEs and early-stage startups by expanding credit access platforms.
-Dr. Rai, who has extensively worked in the IT and startup sectors, sees the government’s impetus as an apt strategy that has the potential to fortify the growth and stability of small and medium businesses in the country, which are often considered the backbone of the .
+Dr. Rai, who has extensively worked in the and startup sectors, sees the government’s impetus as an apt strategy that has the potential to fortify the growth and stability of small and medium businesses in the country, which are often considered the backbone of the Indian economy.

 Advertisement